archer-65/personal-website/content/workflow/Emacs.md

   (setq native-comp-deferred-compilation nil)
   ;; Silence compiler warnings as they can be pretty disruptive (setq native-comp-async-report-warnings-errors nil))

-;; In Emacs 27+, package initialization occurs before `user-init-file' is ;; loaded, but after `early-init-file'.
-Doom handles package initialization, so ;; we must prevent Emacs from doing it early!
-(setq package-enable-at-startup nil)

 ;; Another trick from DOOM
 (unless (or (daemonp)